BIENVENIDO A Sydney

 Spend the afternoon meandering through some of the worlds finest art galleries including Frances Keevil, New South Wales Art Gallery and White Rabbit at Chippendale.
 To get the most out of your stay, Concierge is on hand to help plan the perfect afternoon.
 Enjoy the spectacular sunset overlooking the serene waters of Double Bay harbour at the rooftop pool and lounge with a glass of champagne.

-Start your evening at the Gin Bar on level one where our bartender will create a bespoke cocktail.
+Start your evening at Stillery on level one where our bartender will create a bespoke cocktail.
 Enjoy dinner at our destination restaurant featuring a seasonally led menu showcasing the best of local and international produce prepared featuring a Robata grill.

 There is no obligation to tip in Australia